No Widgets found in the Sidebar

 While it has been viewed by many as a fantastical adventure novel or silly children’s book, Gulliver’s Travels is a complex political satire.
 Originally published on October 28, 1726, this well-known novel by Jonathan Swift was intended as a parody of the travel narratives that were so popular at the time.
 It also depicts prominent political figures and parties of the time, questions morality and the concept of individuality, and examines the concept of the ideal society.

-Read Post best places to visit in the usa in november
+Read Post best places to visit italy

 Who Wrote Gulliver’s Travels?